Healthcare in Ghana: Healthcare in the 21st century

 In Ghana, most health care is provided by the government and is largely administered by the Ministry of Health and Ghana Health Services.
 The healthcare system has five levels of providers: health posts, health centers and clinics, district hospitals, regional hospitals and tertiary hospitals.
 Health posts are the first level of primary care for rural areas.

 These programs are funded by the government of Ghana, financial credits, Internally Generated Fund (IGF), and Donors-pooled Health Fund.
 Hospitals and clinics run by Christian Health Association of Ghana also provide healthcare services.
 There are 200 hospitals in Ghana.
 Some for-profit clinics exist, but they provide less than 2% of health care services.
+While public and private hospitals are both utilized, the private sector leads in quality of service whereas medical services have better outcomes within public hospitals.

 Rural areas

 Health care is very variable through Ghana.
 Urban centres are well served, and contain most hospitals, clinics, and pharmacies in the country.
 Rural areas often have no modern health care.
 Patients in these areas either rely on traditional African medicine, or travel great distances for health care.
 In 2005, Ghana spent 4% of GDP on health care, or US$30 per capita.
 Of that, approximately 34% was government expenditure.
 Zipline began the Ghana Drone Delivery Service in April 2019 to deliver vaccines, blood, plasma, and drugs to remote areas.
 The plan is that health workers will receive deliveries via a parachute drop within about 30 minutes of placing their orders by text message.
 The drones have a round-trip range of 160 km and can reach about 12 million people.